saralpulit/Afib-Stroke-Overlap/README.md

    - Supplementary Table 4 (part B): same as in Part A, but this time excluding 2Mb up- and downstream of the *PITX2* (chromosome 4) and *ZFHX3* (chromosome 16) loci

+#### (5) stroke.all.consensus.AFR.EUR.QC2.chr16.zfhx3.snps and stroke.all.consensus.AFR.EUR.QC2.chr4.pitx2.snps

+   - A list of SNPs in the PITX2 and ZFHX3 loci excluded from the summary-level GWAS before generating Supplementary Table 4 (part B)

 ## Scripts in this repository:

 #### (1) bolt-lmm.gwas.sh